 - CCI primers for highly sensitive and reliable performance

 Speer is part of the large conglomerate Vista Outdoors group that includes the following highly popular brands:

 - American Eagle Ammunition

 - Stevens Arms

 - Force on Force.

 Speer has been a well-respected ammunition maker for decades, and their Gold Dot ammunition has been highly touted by law enforcement and civilians alike.
-The author’s police department has used Speer ammunition (both hollow-point and FMJ) for training ammunition for many years, though has selected to go with another manufacturer for duty ammunition.
-BlueSheepdog founder Richard has worked for police agencies fielding Speer ammunition, and has been a big fan for both law enforcement and civilian applications for years.
+My police department used Speer ammunition (both hollowpoint and FMJ) for training ammunition for many years, though has selected to go with another manufacturer for duty ammunition.
+BlueSheepdog founder Richard has worked for police agencies fielding Speer ammunition and has been a big fan of it for both law enforcement and civilian applications for years.

 The selection of Speer Gold Dot ammunition for the U.S. Department of Homeland Security (DHS) is a very good selection in our opinion.
 There are a lot of very good ammunition options on the market today, and the technology behind superior cartridge manufacturing continues to expand at rates perhaps never seen in the firearms industry.
 Speer has remained a serious contender and this selection only solidifies their mark on America’s law enforcement.